 Infuse Learning is similar in concept to Socrative with a couple of differences worth noting.
 First, Infuse Learning allows you to create multiple rooms within your account.
 That means you can create a different Infuse Learning room for each of your classes rather than re-using the same room for all of your classes.
 Second, Infuse Learning allows you create questions that your students draw responses to.
 This can be particularly useful in a math classroom because your students can simply use a Stylus to hand-write their solutions to problems rather than trying to figure out how to type and format all of the symbols used in a math problem.

 I couldn't create a list like this without including Google Forms.
 Using Google Forms you can create multiple choice, true/false, and free response questions quizzes.
-The latest version of Google Forms allows you to include pictures in your quizzes.
+The latest version of Google Forms allows you to include videos and pictures in your quizzes.
 If you use the multiple page option in Google Forms you can send students to a new section of your quiz based on their answers to a previous question.
 Finally, by using a script like Flubaroo your quizzes can be graded for you and the grades can be emailed directly to your students.